burcakotlu/GLANET/docs/source/tutorial.rst

 -rsat
 ^^^^^

-If this option is set, GLANET performs regulatory sequence analysis using RSAT. :option:`-rsat` requires at least one of the following annotation annotations to be set (:option:`-tf`, :option:`-tfkegg` :option:`-celltfkegg`) and enrichment option :option:`-e` to be set as preconditions.
+If this option is set, GLANET performs regulatory sequence analysis using RSAT. :option:`-rsat` requires at least one of the following annotation annotations to be set (:option:`-tf`, :option:`-tfkegg` :option:`-celltfkegg`) as preconditions.
 Otherwise it is not functional.

 -j
 ^^